 Will Registration is conclusively proven to increase the chance of the firm receiving the probate work from the wills they have written, as the firm can be found as the holder of the will.

-Certainty the National Will Register does not disclose the existence of a will, it provides a searcher's details to the firm who registered the will.
+The National Will Register does not disclose the existence of a will, it provides a searcher's details to the firm who registered the will.
 This allows the law firm to verify entitlement and authenticity of the enquiring searcher (for example, sight of death certificate and validate identity of the searcher).

 Certainty Will Search

-A Certainty Will Search checks the register and also searches for wills that have not been registered by non-member solicitors and will writers in geographical targeted areas using its REACH Will Search technology.
+A Certainty Will Search checks the register and also searches for wills that have not been registered by non-member solicitors and will writers nationally in geographical targeted areas using its REACH Will Search technology.

 Undertaking a Certainty Will Search provides the executor, administrator and law firm with a Will Search Report demonstrating that a legally endorsed and accredited process was undertaken to prove the last Will being used for probate or that steps were made to disprove intestacy.

-When somebody conducts a will search, Certainty the National Will Register alerts you (the firm that’s holding the will) so that you can validate the searcher’s identity and, if appropriate, disclose the existence of a will to them.
+When somebody conducts a will search, the National Will Register alerts you (the firm that’s holding the will) so that you can validate the searcher’s identity and, if appropriate, disclose the existence of a will to them.
 This means your law firm is more likely to receive the probate work from the wills you’ve written.

-Certainty the National Will Register gives the executor, administrator and law firm peace of mind and protects law firms against negligence claims.
+The National Will Register gives the executor, administrator and law firm peace of mind and protects law firms against negligence claims.

 It costs from £38 +VAT to conduct a will search to check the register.
 The cost is an allowable disbursement to the estate.

-Certainty Will Search CoP
+Certainty Will Search – Court of Protection

 You can search for the will of a testator who is still alive but has lost capacity.
 This search is used by deputies or attorneys who have a duty to act in the ‘best interest’ of the donor or patient.